opengisch/qgis2to3/README.md

 possible API incompatibility.

 Methods are matched just based on their names and not on their classes, so there might be various false positives.
+Also, the same keyword might have been edited in various classes, api2finder will show you all the suggestion for that keyword.

 ## install
 `pip install qgis2to3`